Quicr/quicr-protocol-spec/protocol.md

 ```

 The datagram_stream_id identifies a specific media stream.
-The ID is chosen by the
-receiver of the media stream, and conveyed by the Request or Accept messages.
+The ID is chosen by the receiver of the media stream, and conveyed by the Request or Accept messages.

 The `offset_and_fin` field encodes two values, as in:
 ```
 offset_and_fin = 2*offset + is_last_fragment
 ```

-The `flags` identifies the relative `priority` of this object and if the object
-can be discarded.
-This can help Relay to make  dropping/caching decisions.
+The `flags` identifies the relative `priority` of this object and if the object can be discarded.
+This can help Relay to make dropping/caching decisions. `best_before` identifies the time upto when the data for the given
+object valid.
+This aids in caches dropping the data after `best_before` and also cease any error recovery mechanisms that might be in progress for the corresponding data. `best_before` can also be used by clients to make
+send/drop decisions.

 The `nb_objects_previous_group` is present if and only if this is the first
 fragment of the first object in a group, i.e., `object_id` and `offset` are